 HealthStart impacts not only the children taught Health Education for Youngsters!
-(HEY!), but also the teachers who teach our curriculum We've had great response from our teachers about how much they and their students have learned from our HEY! curriculum.
+(HEY!), but also the teachers who teach our curriculum and use our nutrition education program and parents whose children attend our workshops.
+We've had great response from our teachers about how much they and their students have learned from our HEY! curriculum.
 Below are videos of teachers interviewing other teachers about their HealthStart HEY! experience and a sample lesson.

 Health Education for Youngsters!
 (HEY!)
 Curriculum